Nail Care During Chemotherapy

 Minor nail problems are common side effects of chemotherapy.
 These side effects occur because the treatment affects normal cells as well as cancer cells.
 To manage these side effects, try the tips below.

-Caution: Call your doctor if your cuticles become red and painful or show other changes.
+Caution: Call your healthcare provider if your cuticles become red and painful or show other changes.

 Nail problems tend to be minor.
 In most cases, you can take care of them yourself.
 Don’t be surprised if your nails become: